On the topology of polynomials with bounded integer coefficients: Final remarks and open questions

 \section{Final remarks and open questions}

-It is worth mentioning a connection between Theorem \ref{thm-1.1} and the following famous unsolved question: suppose $q>1$ is such that $\|\lambda q^n\|\to 0$ as $n\to \infty$ for some real number $\lambda\neq 0$, can we assert that $q$ is a Pisot number? here $\|x\|$ denotes the absolute value of the difference between $x$ and the nearest integer.
+It is worth mentioning a connection between the topological property of $Y_m(q)$ and the following famous unsolved question: suppose $q>1$ is such that $\|\lambda q^n\|\to 0$ as $n\to \infty$ for some real number $\lambda> 0$, can we assert that $q$ is a Pisot number? here $\|x\|$ denotes the absolute value of the difference between $x$ and the nearest integer.
 It was answered positively by Pisot \cite{Pis38} (see also \cite{Sal63}) if one of the following conditions is satisfied in addition: (i) $\|\lambda q^n\|$ tends to $0$ rapidly enough so that $\sum_{n=1}^\infty\|\lambda q^n\|^2<\infty$, or (ii) $q$ is an algebraic number.